310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Tetora smilesoft %}
 Ahaha.
-To be fair, all of us have a pretty deep connection to this place at this point.
+To be fair, all’a us have a pretty deep connection to this place at this point.
 {% endbubble %}

 {% bubble Midori sighdrop %}